 - Peach also disguised herself as Luigi, in a comic.
 The difference in size between herself and Luigi was made up for with Bob-ombs.

-- There are quite a few examples in Tintin, particularly the Thompson twins, who fail utterly.
+- There are quite a few examples in The Adventures of Tintin, particularly the Thompson twins, who fail utterly.
 Tintin is also known to do it a fair bit, and several villains have tried to pull beards off certain men of short stature who happen to be in the wrong place at the wrong time — needless to say, Tintin shows up on the next page having hidden in a large Chinese vase or having been disguised as a black waiter.
 In another story, Tintin and the Captain don burqas in Arabia in order to get out of the city where there is a bounty on their head — Snowy is carried in a vase on the Captain's head.
 Of course, the alarm is raised when a real Arabian woman tries to speak with them.

 Films — Live-Action

 - Inspector Clouseau does this a lot, to mixed success.
 He is so committed to being the Master of Disguise he thinks he is that the proprietor of the costume shop he frequents is a minor recurring character.